tdt93/Video_Quality_Rating/README.md

 # Video Quality Rating
 A simple app to watch and rate given videos based on the quality.
 An **AGH** experiment.
+This experiment uses the *AGH/NTIA* dataset, which is provided from Consumer Digital Video Library ([CDVL](https://www.cdvl.org/)).

 ## Requirements: (preferably to be performed on Windows)

-+ From this repository: Download as ZIP and extract for the *application folder*
++ From this repository: Download as ZIP, extract and rename the folder back to *Video_Quality_Rating*.

 + **ffmpeg**: A collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
   + To check if **ffmpeg** is installed, open **Command Prompt**, type: `ffmpeg`